laiquet/idtrackerai-enhanced/docs/source/user_guide/segmentation_app.rst

 Stop tracking if #blobs > #animals
 ----------------------------------

-The presence in the video of frames with more blobs than animals means a bad segmentation with non-animal blobs detected.
-Idtracker.ai is not built to deal with non-animal blobs (noise blobs), these can contaminate the algorithms making the identification harder.
-To ensure a proper segmentation, check this option and idtracker.ai will abort the tracking session if a bad segmentation is detected (this will happen when running the tracking).
+The presence of frames with more blobs than animals in the video indicates a bad segmentation with non-animal blobs detected.
+Idtracker.ai is not built to handle non-animal blobs (noise blobs).
+These can contaminate the algorithms, making identification harder.
+To ensure proper segmentation, check this option.
+Idtracker.ai will abort the tracking session if a bad segmentation is detected (this will happen when running the tracking).

 Track without identities
 ------------------------

 Check this box if you want to obtain trajectories of the animals for which the identities do not correspond to the same animal.
-The algorithm will skip the core of the tracking where the convolutional neural network is trained to identify the animals.
-Also, be aware that the algorithm also skips the interpolation step where the trajectories of the individuals in blobs belonging to multiple animals (crossings, touches...) are assigned.
+The algorithm will skip the core tracking step where the convolutional neural network is trained to identify the animals.
+Also, be aware that the algorithm skips the interpolation step.
+This step assigns the trajectories of the individuals in blobs belonging to multiple animals (crossings, touches...).

 If checked, the :ref:`number of animals` can be left undefined (setting it to 0).
 Even so, adding the number of animals is recommended to improve the individual/crossing blob detection.

 Session name
 ------------

-Type here the name of the tracking session.
-A folder with the name *session_[SESSION NAME]* will be created in the same folder where the video is.
+Type the name of the tracking session here.
+A folder named *session_[SESSION NAME]* will be created in the same folder as the video.
 All the generated data from the tracking session will be saved in this folder (see :ref:`output structure`).
-If empty, the session name is set as a combination of the video file names.
+If left empty, the session name will be set as a combination of the video file names.

 Save parameters
 ---------------

 Click *Save parameters* to save the tracking parameters from this app into a *.toml* file.
-You can use this *.toml* file to reopen the session in the future or to start tracking directly from the terminal (see :ref:`terminal usage`).
+You can use this *.toml* file to reopen the session in the future.
+You can also use it to start tracking directly from the terminal (see :ref:`terminal usage`).

 Close window and track video
 ----------------------------

-Click to close the the app and make idtracker.ai to start the tracking process with the parameters stated in the app.
+Click to close the app and make idtracker.ai start the tracking process with the stated parameters.

 Segmentation shortcuts
 ======================